GraceMao2022/CS163-Projects-2024Fall/_posts/2024-12-13-team37-text-to-image.md

 ![GANS-1]({{ '/assets/images/37/GANs-1.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
-*Fig N. GANs: Training process of generator and discriminator* [z].
+*Fig 11.
+GANs: Training process of generator and discriminator* [5].

 Here is a visualization of GANs outputs.
 Yellow boxes are the nearest training examples generated by GANs trained with different datasets: a.
 MNIST, b.
 TFD, c. and d.
 CIFAR-10.

 ![GANS-2]({{ '/assets/images/37/GANs-2.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
-*Fig N. GANs: Generated sample images trained on different datasets* [z].
+*Fig 12.
+GANs: Generated sample images trained on different datasets* [5].

 ### Future Improvements
 GANs have a significant advantage as unsupervised learning that doesn’t require labeled data.
 They are now developed into diverse variations: StyleGAN can produce high-quality image synthesis and Pix2Pix or CycleGAN can be utilized in versatile applications.
 On the other hand, they still have room for improvement to resolve some problems such as the generator’s mode collapse, unstable training, and imperfect evaluation metrics.